zchoi/PKOL/README.md

 # PKOL
-This is the code implement of 'Video Question Answering with Prior Knowledgeand Object-sensitive Learning'
+This is the code implementation of 'Video Question Answering with Prior Knowledgeand Object-sensitive Learning'